gruyaume/goops/docs/tutorials/write_your_first_k8s_charm/make_port_configurable.md

 description: Add a configuration option to your Kubernetes charm using `goops`.
 ---

-# 2. Add a configuration option
+# 2. Make the port configurable

 We will add a configuration option to our `myapp` charm that allows the user to set the port on which the application listens.
 This step of the tutorial assumes you have completed the previous step.

 ## 2.1 Update the Go charm

-Open the `internal/charm/charm.go` file, remove the hardcoded port, and include read the port from the Juju configuration options.
+Open the `internal/charm/charm.go` file, remove the hardcoded port, read the port from the Juju configuration options, and use it to write the configuration file.
 Here's the updated code:

 ```go
 package charm